 Also see FAQs 26-30

-Yes, all individuals who were present in the United States in 2016 must file a tax return for that year.
+Yes, all individuals who were present in the United States any time during 2017 must file a tax return for that year.

 One of the conditions of your visa is to follow U.S. laws.
 Payment of U.S. income tax due is required by law.
 If you owe taxes and don't file, the IRS can assess penalty and interest.
 There may also be immigration consequences if you fail to file taxes; applicants for permanent residency (green cards) are often asked to show proof of tax filing for their previous years in the U.S.